Spiritual Meanings of the Book of Ruth

 Ruth must make her wishes known to Boaz which she does.
 With his permission, she lays at his feet until morning to symbolize her commitment to him.
 The next day, Boaz hightails it to a kinsmen redeemer, a closer relative than him to Naomi.
 He gathers 10 elder men as witnesses and asks the other kinsmen redeemer if he wants to buy Naomi’s land.
 He says no.

 Boaz buys the land and marries Ruth.
-What once seemed like dark clouds to Naomi turn into rays of sunshine.
+What once seemed like dark clouds to Naomi turned into rays of sunshine.
 Dreams of hope return to Naomi and Ruth because they see God’s plans for them turn into reality.

 Don’t you love it when God does that?
 He seems silent so you don’t think He hears your cries.
 All the while, He works behind the scenes.
 In the meantime, it’s tempting to circumvent Him to avoid the dark fog of the unknown.